Water supply and sanitation in Morocco: Municipal utilities: Régies autonomes

 12 specialized municipally owned public operators called Régies autonomes provide water in 12 medium to large cities.
 The same operators also provide sanitation in 11 cities and electricity distribution services in 7 cities.
-The largest of the cities served by Regies autonomes are Agadir, Fes, Marrakech, Meknes and Oujda.
+The largest of the cities served by Regies autonomes are Agadir, Fez, Marrakesh, Meknes and Oujda.
 Regies also exist in Chaouia, El Jadida, Kenitra, Larache, Safi, Tadla and Taza.
 Many of these utilities are owned by several municipalities (Régies intercommunales).
 The Régie Autonome de Distribution de l'Eau et de l'Elecricité de Nador (RADEEN) was taken over by ONEP in about 2007 as a result of the utility's failure to properly to clean up the highly polluted lagoon of Nador.

 The national utility ONEE

 ONEE (Office National de l'Electricité et de l'Eau Potable) is an electric utility and a bulk water provider that produces 80 percent of the country's drinking water and sells much of it to the Regies and the private concessionnaires.
 It also distributes water directly to customers in about 500 medium to small towns.
 ONEE has also taken over sanitation services in more than 65 of the towns where it distributes drinking water by 2009, and it is expected to take over sanitation services in a total of 191 towns by 2017.
 Furthermore, ONEE provides water through standposts to one third of the rural population that has access to an improved source of water.
 ONEE («Office national d'électricité et d'eau potable») was created through as alliance of the power company ONE and ONEP.